edgelesssys/constellation/rfc/state-file.md

 The Constellation version implementing the state file should provide an upgrade path for moving the Terraform outputs and cluster id file content into the new state file.
 This should happen at the beginning of `constellation upgrade apply`.

-We might want to implement a CLI command to automatically create the state file from and existing Terraform state.
+We might want to implement a CLI command to automatically create the state file from an existing Terraform state.
 In that case, the migration path should make use of that command to set up the state file.